IKJ1992/Shelf/README.md

 <img src="https://github.com/IKJ1992/Shelf/blob/master/images/logo.PNG" width="35%" height="35%" align="right" />

 # Shelf | a Wide and Open Shelf for AI and Data Science
-> This repo is about selected and revised resources in AI and data science.
+Shelf is an open knowledge base for artificial intelligence and data science.
+There are items on the Shelf that have been selected and evaluated by experts.
+We grow Shelf together gradually.
+Shelf has the following types of items:
 ## Contents
 - [Tools](sections/tools.md)
 - [Models](sections/models.md)